virdijag/cohesos-website-aspnetcore/README.md

 Used for advertising services and attracting new clients.

-Note: Compnay no longer operating.
+Note: Company no longer operating.